OGGM/oggm/docs/shop.rst

     from oggm import DEFAULT_BASE_URL
     DEFAULT_BASE_URL

-This is the setup that was used to generate the OGGM 1.6.1 standard projections (:doc:`download-projections`).
+This is the set-up that was used to generate the OGGM 1.6.1 standard projections (:doc:`download-projections`).
 The basic set-up is following: